Expert advice on new construction purchases

-When scoping out newer developments looking for new construction, having an experienced Realtor with you is important. will help you navigate the myriad of new homes today to locate one that's been built for your family.
+When touring newer neighborhoods seeking new construction, having the right agent with you is important. is here to help you navigate the seeming infinite number of new homes today to find one that's a match for you.

-For example, if a property has been on the market a long time and the builder is deeply invested, then you have some room.
+Consider a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently completed, don't count on being able to get a deal.
+However, if a home was just finished, don't count on being able to get a deal.

-Finding you a new home that meets your family's needs and matches your budget will be my #1 priority.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at

 (972) 504-8021 to start the search for your new home today.